Colorado-OS/eth-contracts/README.md

 # Colorado OS - ETHDenver 2021 - ColoradoJAM

 ### What is Colorado OS?
 Colorado OS was built to demonstrate how Web3 could be used to establish a digital backbone for a more usable, efficient, and secure public infrastructure in Colorado.

-Initially we introduce [Grasshopper Digital Signature Exchange](https://github.com/Colorado-OS/Grasshopper) as a means of connecting self sovereign IDs into Web3 and Colorado OS.
+Demo site can be found here [colorado-os.github.io](https://colorado-os.github.io) and a more high level project write up can be found [here](./docs/TODO.pdf).

 ---
 ### 🌈  ETHDenver ColoradoJam 2021  🌈